joeday/dice/README.md

-# Dice
+# Minimalist Dice
 A simple 6-sided die to use for games.
-I built this for my girls (hence the multi-colors!) so they could play their Frozen pop-up game easier.
+I built this when my daughters Frozen pop-up game stopped popping.

 ## How To Role the Die
 First, go to http://joeday.github.io/dice on any browser.
 Then...